UstymUkhman/vite-plugin-glsl/README.md

 - Starting from `v1.0.0` this plugin is fully compatible with `vite^4.0.0`.

+- Starting from `v1.1.0` this plugin has a complete TypeScript support.

 ### Note: ###

 When used with [three.js](https://github.com/mrdoob/three.js) r0.99 and higher, it's possible to include shader chunks as specified in the [documentation](https://threejs.org/docs/index.html?q=Shader#api/en/materials/ShaderMaterial), those imports will be ignored by `vite-plugin-glsl` since they are handled internally by the library itself: